ONSdigital/Capstocks/README.md

 ## Prerequisites

-To produce capital stocks estimates it is necessary to have R installed on your PC, the listed packages, capital stocks R scripts, and a set of spreadsheet [inputs](https://www.ons.gov.uk/releases/introducingthecapitalstocksuserguide).
+To produce capital stocks estimates it is necessary to have R installed on your PC, the listed packages, capital stocks R scripts, and a set of [spreadsheet inputs](https://www.ons.gov.uk/releases/introducingthecapitalstocksuserguide).

-The capital stocks system runs using R ***version 3.4.0*** (2017), we are looking to provide scripts and packages that will run on the latest version of R shortly.
+The capital stocks system is compatible with R ***version 4.2.1*** (2022).
+Scripts and packages compatible with version 3.4.0 are available [here](https://github.com/ONSdigital/Capstocks_previous).

-To run the capital stocks code requires the following packages which are compatible with R version 3.4.0:
+To run the capital stocks code requires the following packages:

 - dplyr
 - readr